jackdewinter/pymarkdown/newdocs/src/rules.md

 <!-- pyml disable-next-line no-duplicate-heading-->
 ### Summary

-Multiple spaces are present inside hash characters on Atx Closed Heading.
+Multiple spaces are present inside the hash characters of a closed Atx heading.

 ## Rule - MD022